 Christopher Patrick is the owner and COO of CKIM Group and has more than 25 years of experience organizing charters in the Caribbean, Mediterranean, and Pacific.
-I sat down with him to ask a few questions about his career as a yacht charter broker, what he has been up to the past couple of months (they were filled with charter shows) and what trends are on the horizon for the chartering industry.
+I sat down with him to ask a few questions about Yacht Charters and his career as a yacht charter broker.
+And what he has been up to the past couple of months (they were filled with charter shows) and what trends are on the horizon for the chartering industry.

 How did you get into planning yacht charters?

 I moved with my parents to the Virgin Islands from Guyana.
 I met friends who were involved in boating and I fell in love with the blue water and the white sand.
 In Guyana, the beaches were all brown near the ocean and the water was muddy.
 So to live in a place with these beautiful, clear water and white sand beaches, it was just a sight to behold.

 I fell in love with boating because we would go out [sailing] on the weekends.
 We would also go out racing and I just loved it.
 I continued to learn more about it working for Tortola Yacht Charters.
 What was striking is when you met people at the shows, the stories that they told, and the level of satisfaction that they had on a charter vacation, was very fulfilling to me.

 Sailing and listening to the sound of the water and the breeze while falling asleep, it was just wonderful.
 I began to share this experience with friends that had never been sailing before.
 Some went on to get their captain’s license, others continued to sail.
 It created a lifelong memory for most of them.

 Questions about Yacht Charters | What do you like most about what your job?